-Where the molecule belongs to a document with more than a single molecule, selection from among the different molecules may be made using either the 4 and b buttons or the scroll bar at the bottom left of the screen.
-Clicking on a at the bottom left of the screen animates the display of molecules in the document, that is, steps through them sequentially.
-Animation speed is controlled from the Settings tab (Preferences... under the Options menu; Chapter 24).
-Clicking on 11 (that replaces b) stops the animation.
-If the spreadsheet associated with the document is open (Spreadsheet under the Display menu; Chapter 22), selection can also be made by clicking on the molecule label at the left of the spreadsheet.
+Where the molecule belongs to a document with more than a single molecule, selection from among the different molecules may be made using either the document and buttons or the scroll bar at the bottom left of the screen.
+Clicking on at the bottom left of the screen animates the display of molecules in the document, that is, steps through them sequentially.
+Animation speed is controlled from the Settings tab (Preferences... under the Options menu; Chapter 25).
+Clicking on document is open (Spreadsheet under the Display menu; Chapter 22), selection can also be made by clicking on the molecule label at the left of the spreadsheet.